zackw/www.owlfolio.org/content/htmletc/more-ssl-errors.md

 want to add an exception) but we may be able to get around that in a real implementation.

-[John Barton][], in email, points out that SSL errors often come up in practice because of server-side configuration changes that ought to have been transparent to users, but a sysadmin goofed.
+John Barton, in email, points out that SSL errors often come up in practice because of server-side configuration changes that ought to have been transparent to users, but a sysadmin goofed.
 I've been using the [Certificate Patrol][] extension, which brings up warnings when a